Pterophyllum altum Dantume wild form - Freshwater Angelfish

 Use high-quality pellets plus frozen foods such as bloodworm, brine shrimp, mysis and daphnia.
 Feed small portions and remove leftovers.

 Order Orinoco F1 Altum Angelfish when your aquarium is already mature, warm, stable and prepared for a premium cichlid.
 Check the variant selector for the current available size.
-Livestock orders are covered by our Live Arrival Guarantee.
+First-time customers can use WELCOME10 for 10% off eligible livestock orders, and livestock orders are covered by our Live Arrival Guarantee when the receiving and acclimation steps are followed.

 26–30°C · pH 5.5–7 · 200L